openlawteam/whitney-mccoy-openlaw/README.md

 3. "npm run start"

 # Todo for Jennifer & Kevin
 In the 'fresh-token-contract' branch.
 This is a fresh solidity contract with no tokens minted.
 Ownership is with your Eth address: 0xA57fB5A5aD51beb3854D801ea3Ad6AC2845CD082.
 So, you should be the only Minter.

+ It may hang on a loading state when you mint (also 'allow spender' and 'transfer token'), but you should see the transaction confirmed within Metamask.
+After you see the confirmation in Metamask, you may have to reload the page.
+This seems to be an issue I've been having with Metamask on other applications as well -- outside of this application.

 # Todo: